-I write today to express my opposition to the sale of 1.9 acres of School District 61 (publicly owned) property and 180 metres of Bowker Creek at Lansdowne South to Victoria Hospice Society.
-Victoria Hospice is a worthy organization doing important work but there are other options for their proposed development.
+Dear SD61 Board of Trustees, re: Proposed sale of lands and Bowker Creek at Lansdowne South Middle School I write to express my opposition to the sale of 1.9 acres of School District 61 (publicly owned) property and 180 metres of Bowker Creek at Lansdowne South to Victoria Hospice Society.
+Victoria Hospice is a wonderful organization doing important work but there are other options for their proposed development.
 Bowker Creek, on the other hand, has no other home.
-The land in question is a floodplain and building on it will increase impermeability immediately adjacent to the Creek, risking even greater downstream flooding than was experienced in November.

-School District 61 along with the Capital Regional District, Oak Bay, Saanich, Victoria, UVIC and Island Health have all signed on to the Bowker Creek Blueprint and its proposed vision for meandering and widening the Creek on this parcel of land.
-Decades of investment and effort have gone into this vision, which will be impossible to realize should the sale of the land and Creek go ahead.
+The land in question is a floodplain and building on it will preclude the recommendations of the Bowker Creek Blueprint and risk even greater downstream flooding than was experienced in November.
+School District 61 along with the Capital Regional District, Oak Bay, Saanich, Victoria, UVIC and Island Health have all signed on to the Bowker Creek Blueprint and its proposed vision for meandering and widening the Creek on this site.
+Decades of investment and effort have gone into this vision, which will be impossible to realize should the sale of the land and creek go ahead.
 The collaborative efforts of these organizations and community members show what is possible when people pull together to create resilient landscapes.
 Restoration of this section of the Creek would provide not only community green space but an unparalleled educational resource for the children of Victoria for generations to come.

-The idea of providing capital funding for school upgrades from the wholesaling of SD61 properties is shortsighted: once these properties are sold, they will never again be held in trust should they be needed in the future for school enrolment growth.
-Please say no to the sale!
+The idea of wholesaling SD61 properties is shortsighted: once these properties are sold, they will never again be held in trust - should they be needed in the future.
+Please say no to the sale of our public lands and creeks!
+I do not support the proposed sale of 1.9 acres and Bowker Creek (also known as Thaywun) at Lansdowne South Middle School.
+SD61 has not consulted with residents, local government or community groups on alternative uses of this exceptional publicly-owned asset.
+In addition, disposal of this publicly-owned property: